Ellie Moon is an actor, playwright and screenwriter.

-Ellie’s playwrighting debut, Asking For It, premiered as both Crow’s and Nightwood’s 2017-18 season opener.
+Ellie’s playwrighting debut, Asking For It, premiered in 2017 as both Crow’s and Nightwood’s 2017-18 season opener.
 It was named one of both Intermission Magazine and NOW Magazine’s “Top 10 Theatre Productions of 2017” and called, “a questing work of art”, “a bracing pleasure…sly, intelligent” (The Globe & Mail) “riveting…essential viewing” (NOW), and “an incredible accomplishment…vital theatre” (Intermission).
-Asking For It received a UK premiere at The Corbett, and productions at Thousand Islands Playhouse, and in Banff.
+Asking For It received future productions including at Thousand Islands Playhouse, The Corbett Theatre and in Banff.

 Ellie’s second play, What I Call Her, premiered at Crow’s Theatre the following year, in their 2018-19 season.
 It was called: “Enlightening in it’s agony…something between insufferable and incredible…some serious art…a showcase of noteworthy skill…remarkable…astonishingly real…simple and achingly lovely…the real marvel here might be how good Moon is at getting under our skin.
 Her writing demands a kind of interpolation” (The Globe & Mail).